vuejs/vitepress/docs/en/guide/markdown.md

 ## Line Numbers

-You can enable line numbers for each code blocks via config:
+You can enable line numbers for all code blocks via config:

 ```js
 export default {